cheningD/pluck_web/README.md

    - Sign up for Snaplet.
    - Obtain the database string from Supabase.
    - Follow the tutorial provided to create a snapshot.
-   - Run the command `curl -sL https://app.snaplet.dev/get-cli/ | bash` to install the Snaplet CLI.
+   - Run the command `curl -sL https://app.snaplet.dev/get-cli/ | bash` or `npm install --dev snaplet` to install the Snaplet CLI.
-   - Set up Snaplet authentication by running `snaplet auth setup` (you'll need a `SNAPLET_ACCESS_TOKEN`).
+2. Setup snaplet CLI in your local project:
-   - Set up the Snaplet project by running `snaplet project setup` and selecting your project.
+   - Run `snaplet setup`.
+Note: you'll need a `SNAPLET_ACCESS_TOKEN` and a `DB URL` (run `npx supabase status` to get it).
-   - Configure Snaplet by running `snaplet config setup` and executing `npx supabase status` to retrieve the database URL.
+3. Restore the latest snapshot to your target database:
-   - Finally, restore the latest snapshot to your target database by running `snaplet snapshot restore`.
+   - Run `snaplet snapshot restore`.
 This command downloads the snapshot and applies it to your database.

 Following these steps will enable you to create a local database that closely resembles your production environment.